 Content management is a maturing technology, with installations of commercial, open source, and custom applications in thousands of organizations.
-Web content management alone is a substantial business, with a marketplace of products that range from low-end, personal publishing tools to enterprise platforms from companies such as EMC/Documentum, Interwoven, and Vignette.
+Web content management alone is a substantial business, with a marketplace of products that range from low-end, personal publishing tools to enterprise.

 In addition to growing as a business, content management has also expanded in technical and functional scope.
 While the earliest content management systems were often focused on Web content delivery, the term "content management" has broadened to include the management of all kinds of enterprise content.
 This includes compound documents, document images such as scans and facsimiles, electronic forms, email, and digital assets such as audio and video.
 Early technology for these different kinds of content tended to be specialized or dedicated applications, and many best of breed applications emerged for each category.
 More recently, though, as the scope of content management has expanded, the platforms for managing content have expanded in functionality as well.
-The past three years have seen acceleration in mergers and acquisitions, as the leading content management vendors have attempted to fill out their product portfolio with technologies that manage more and more content types.
-This led to the common use of a new, broader term, "enterprise content management," or ECM.
+The past several years have seen acceleration in mergers and acquisitions, as the leading content management vendors have attempted to fill out their product portfolio with technologies that manage more and different content types.